 Restoring A Stale Marriage https://tellisandteri.com/2022/02/10/restoring-a-stale-marriage/ https://tellisandteri.com/2022/02/10/restoring-a-stale-marriage/#respond Thu, 10 Feb 2022 17:40:32 +0000 http://tellisandteri.com/?p=471 eron and Jenny’s marriage was once the talk of the town, and they looked like the happiest couple in the land as they walked hand in hand in public.
 A week barely passed when one of them would post a smiling picture of themselves with private messages for public display in their favorite social media hangout.
 But behind the façade was a loneliness Jenny felt was beginning to consume her.
 Cameron filled his boredom with the marriage by hanging out with his friends.
 He knew it was important for Jenny to profile her success in public, so he went along with it, agreeing to wear matching clothes and posing for the smiling selfies.

-The post Restoring A Stale Marriage appeared first on Marriage & Family Enrichment.
+The post Restoring A Stale Marriage appeared first on Christian Marriage and Family Resources.

 ]]>